LauOssorio/immuno-ready/README.md

 # Acnowledgement of published work on the matter:

+We stand on the shoulders of giants.
+This job is based on previous published science.

 Li et al., 2021 – DeepImmuno: Deep learning-empowered prediction and generation of immunogenic peptides for T-cell immunity 👉 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7781330/